matjahs/omni-cluster-1/README.md

 ## Applications

 Applications are managed by ArgoCD, and are defined in the `apps` directory.
-The first subdirectory defines the namespace and the second being the application name.
+The first subdirectory defines the namespace and the second is the application name.
 Applications can be made of Helm charts, Kustomize definitions, or just Kubernetes manifest files in YAML format.

 ## Extending